luqmts/picpay-backend-challenge/README.md

 Application have two Entities, _User_ and _Transaction_, first one present Users that can be managed and second one is responsible to represent a Transaction between two Users

+Notifications sent on this application are managed by a microservice, on development was used the one available on [this repository](), if you want to use another one, application create messages on topic _notify_mail_topic_.

 <h1 id="requisites-en-us">Requisites</h1>